x620/addons-dev/pos_discount_total_pin/README.rst

  Restrict set discounts for all POS Orders
 ===========================================

 The module depends on the pos_pin module.
-Before POS order validation the module checks whether the order with discount.
-If it does then a cashier get popup with users which belong to the group selected in the "Total Discount Group" field.
-When you select user then you must type security PIN in the popup.
+Before POS order validation the module checks whether the order has discount.
+If it does then a cashier gets popup with users which belong to the group specified in the "Total Discount Group" field.
+After it supervisor type security PIN that confirm a sale.

 Credits
 =======